What is Special Monthly Compensation (SMC)?

-Special Monthly Compensation (SMC) is a higher rate of compensation paid to Veterans due to special circumstances such as the need of aid and attendance by another person or by specific disability, such as loss of use of one hand or leg.
+Special Monthly Compensation (SMC) is a higher rate of compensation paid to Veterans due to special circumstances.
+Like the need of aid and attendance by another person.
+Or by specific disability.
+Such as a loss of use of one hand or leg.

 - loss, or loss of use, of a hand or foot